Dương Thúy Vi

 Dương Thúy Vi (born May 11, 1993) is a wushu taolu athlete from Vietnam.
-She is one of the most renowned Southeast Asian athletes of all time, having won numerous medals at the World Wushu Championships, Asian Games, Southeast Asian Games, and the Asian Wushu Championships.
+She is one of the most renowned wushu athletes of all time, having won numerous medals at the World Wushu Championships, Asian Games, Southeast Asian Games, and the Asian Wushu Championships.

 Early life

-Thúy Vi was born to a father who practiced shaolinquan and a mother who was a wing chun fighter, and started training in the martial arts under her parents at the age of three.
-When she was seven, one of her cousins was taken by her father to practice wushu to lose weight and thus Thúy Vi eventually discovered modern wushu taolu.
+Thúy Vi was born to a father who practiced shaolinquan and a mother who was a wing chun fighter, and started martial arts training under her parents at the age of three.
+When she was seven, her father took one of her cousins to practice wushu to lose weight and thus Thúy Vi discovered modern wushu taolu.

 Career

-Junior
+Junior, 2005-2011

 Thúy Vi made her international debut at the 2005 Asian Junior Wushu Championships where she won a silver medal in jianshu and a bronze medal in qiangshu.
-She then was a silver medalist in jianshu at the 1st World Junior Wushu Championships in 2006.
+She also won a silver medal in jianshu at the 1st World Junior Wushu Championships in 2006.
 The following year, she won silver medals in changquan qiangshu at the 2007 Asian Junior Wushu Championships.
 Two years later, Thúy Vi was the Asian junior champion in changquan and a bronze medalist in jianshu after competing in the 2009 Asian Junior Wushu Championships.
 Her last junior competition was at the 2011 Asian Junior Wushu Championships where she was the Asian junior champion in jianshu and qiangshu and also won a bronze medal in changquan.

 Senior

+2011-2014

 Thúy Vi first competed in the 2011 Southeast Asian Games where she won the bronze medal in women's jianshu and qiangshu combined.
 She then competed in the 2011 World Wushu Championships where she won a silver medal in duilian and a bronze medal in jianshu.
 In 2012, she competed in the Asian Wushu Championships in Hanoi and won a silver medal in jianshu and a bronze medal in duilian with Hoàng Thị Phương Giang.

 The following year, the won a gold medal in jianshu and a silver medal in qiangshu at the 2013 Southeast Asian Games.
 Shortly after, Thúy Vi became the world champion in qiangshu and a silver medalist in jianshu at the 2013 World Wushu Championships.
-These repeated victories prepared her for the 2014 Asian Games where she was the gold medalist in women's jianshu and qiangshu, thus achieving Vietnam's first gold medal in Wushu at the Asian Games and only gold at the 2014 games.
+These repeated victories prepared her for the 2014 Asian Games where she was the gold medalist in women's jianshu and qiangshu, thus achieving Vietnam's first gold medal in wushu at the Asian Games and only gold at the 2014 games.
 This victory led Thúy Vi to be the first Vietnamese athlete to be featured in a CNN publication in the United States.